OpenEvalProject/evals/manuscripts/elife-36097/v2/manuscript.md

 ## Abstract

-10.7554/eLife.36097.001 Coupling of synaptic vesicle fusion and retrieval constitutes a core mechanism ensuring maintenance of presynaptic function.
+Coupling of synaptic vesicle fusion and retrieval constitutes a core mechanism ensuring maintenance of presynaptic function.
 Recent studies using fast-freeze electron microscopy and capacitance measurements reported an ultrafast mode of endocytosis operating at physiological temperatures.
 Here, using rat hippocampal neurons, we optically monitored single synaptic vesicle endocytosis with high time resolution using the vesicular glutamate transporter, synaptophysin and the V0a1 subunit of the vacuolar ATPase as probes.
 In this setting, we could distinguish three components of retrieval operating at ultrafast (~150–250 ms, ~20% of events), fast (~5–12 s, ~40% of events) and ultraslow speeds (>20 s, ~40% of events).
-While increasing Ca 2+ slowed the fast events, increasing temperature accelerated their time course.
+While increasing Ca2+ slowed the fast events, increasing temperature accelerated their time course.
 In contrast, the kinetics of ultrafast events were only mildly affected by these manipulations.
 These results suggest that synaptic vesicle proteins can be retrieved with ultrafast kinetics, although a majority of evoked fusion events are coupled to slower retrieval mechanisms.

 ## Introduction